-Much has been written about the raid but for the best accounts of before and after we recommend Storming St Nazaire by James Dorrian and St Nazaire Commando by Stuart Chant-Sempill.
-The gallantry of so many Commandos and Royal Navy personnel that day, many of whom would never return home, justify it being known as the "Greatest raid of all".
+The gallantry of so many Commandos and Royal Navy personnel, many of whom would never return home, justify it being known as the "Greatest raid of all" [MORE]

-March 1943 saw continued operations in North Africa involving No 1 Commando.
-The Northforce half of No 12 Commando were engaged in operations along the Norwegian coast and fjords.
+March 1943 saw continued operations in North Africa involving No.1 Commando, whilst the Northforce half of No.12 Commando were engaged in operations along the Norwegian coast and fjords.